How the Finnish Red Cross is using donated funds in the Ukraine crisis

 - 3.4 per cent in 2022 including personnel costs

-The Ukraine collection gathers donations to our Disaster Relief Fund, the rules of which state that the collection expenses must not exceed 20 per cent.
+- The Ukraine collection gathers donations to our Disaster Relief Fund, where the collection expenses must not exceed 20 per cent.
+The rules of the Disaster Relief Fund and its monitoring regulate the use of the donated funds.

 Why do you not use all donated funds immediately?

-As the need for aid will continue for years to come, our aid work also requires a long-term approach.
+As the need for aid will continue for years to come, our aid work also needs a long-term approach.

-Follow our work in helping people affected by the Ukraine crisis
+Follow our work in helping people affected by the humanitarian crisis in Ukraine